harishnkr/NewtonRice/.github/README.md

 + Changed from Lightdm to Sddm (to support Wayland)
 + Use personal fork of st as main terminal and wezterm as backup terminal
 + Changed icons from Bibata cursors to RosePine Cursors (No need to manually download from pacman)
++ changed ncmcpp to mpdevil for opening cmp client through polybar
 + Use batsignal for battery notification
++ Changed polybar to simple top only bar

 ## Applications